arielchuri/dcc-cli/README.md

 This is python script for quickly accessing tables used in the [Dungeon Crawl Classics](https://goodman-games.com/blog/2022/06/25/free-printed-dcc-quick-start-rules/) role-playing game.

 To use this script, download the zip archive from the _code_ button above.
-Extract the archive and move the folder to whichever location you want to keep it.
+Extract the archive and move the folder to whichever location you want.

 Inside the extracted directory is the _dcc-cli.py_ file that needs to be run with python.
 On Mac or Linux you can use the application _Terminal_.